keryums/topic_modelling_demo/README.md

 # Topic Modelling Example
 A sample workflow using LDA, CorEx, Anchors, and Word Embeddings.
-If you want to get to the heart of the matter, see [topic_model_example](topic_model_example.ipynb), but the devil is certainly in the details.
+If you want to get to the heart of the matter, see [topic_model_example](topic_model_example.ipynb), but the devil is in the details.

 This repository includes the following files:
 * [preprocessing_example](preprocessing_example.ipynb): morphological processing and phrase detection via collocations